 Adults with umbilical hernias usually receive surgical treatment to prevent serious complications like bowel obstruction.

 If any of these conditions apply, the hernia repair experts at the Center for Minimally Invasive and Robotic Surgery can help.
-Dr. Prebil and Dr. Ballecer are world-renowned leaders and educators on minimally invasive and robotic hernia surgery.
+Dr. Prebil is a world-renowned leader and educator on minimally invasive and robotic hernia surgery.

 Umbilical hernia repair is generally a quick and simple procedure that involves moving the tissue back into place and strengthening your abdominal wall.